AdelNabli/ACiD/README.md

 * If ```--deterministic_coms``` is set to ```False```, then a Poisson Point Process is implemented, and ```--rate_com``` p2p communication happen between 2 gradients only **in expectation**.
 * If ```--deterministic_coms``` is set to ```False```, then our code handles non integer values of ```--rate_com```.
 In particular, a value < 1 could be set to perform a stochastic version of [local SGD]( https://arxiv.org/abs/1805.09767 ).

+### Large Batch training setting

+We do not divide our batch-size by the number of workers to obtain a linear speedup of the training time with respect to the number of workers.
+Thus, we implement the learning rate scheduler of [Goyal et al. 2017](https://arxiv.org/abs/1706.02677) (set ```--use_linear_scaling```), and do not apply apply weight-decay to the biases and batch norm learnable parameters (set ```--filter_bias_and_bn ```).
+Our training finishes when the **sum of all samples seen by all workers** corresponds to the number set with the ```--n_epoch_if_1_worker``` argument.
+GPUs not computing gradient at the same speed, this inevitably means that the fastest workers will perform more gradient steps than the slowest ones, reducing training time.
+We perform a global average of our models before, and after our training.

-An example script for training ResNet18 on CIFAR10 using 16 GPUs is provided in [adp.slurm](https://github.com/AdelNabli/ACiD/blob/main/adp.slurm).
+An example script to launch a SLURM job for training ResNet18 on CIFAR10 using 16 GPUs is provided in [adp.slurm](https://github.com/AdelNabli/ACiD/blob/main/adp.slurm).
 You might want to install the [hostlist]( https://pypi.org/project/hostlist/) package first in that case.

 ### WARNINGS